codeGROOVE-dev/r2r-docs/docs/troubleshooting.md

 ### Dashboard shows no PRs

-See [Dashboard - FAQ & Troubleshooting](dashboard.md#i-dont-see-all-my-prs) for detailed solutions.
+See [Dashboard - Troubleshooting](dashboard.md#troubleshooting) for detailed solutions.

 **Quick fixes**: